Ayomide-Philip/Form-and-Form-Server/README.md

 1. In the Input Name, i set two rules which are:
     - If you didnt input anything into the input type, your form shouldn't be submitted
    - If you only input your first name or surname it would also detect cause a comma is expected to differientiate between the Surname and Firstname
+2. In the Input Address, i set two rules which are: